DreamRelation: Bridging Customization and Relation Generation: Bridging Customization and Relation Generation

 \subsubsection{Keypoint Matching Loss}

-Most relations have specific requirements for the pose, such as ``hugging'' requires the arm to crossed over the other object's body, and ``riding a bicycle'' requires the feet of the object to be on the pedal plate.
-Therefore, it's important to accurately manipulate the pose of objects in the right status.
-Intuitively, we propose to introduce keypoint features into the fine-tuning procedure to explicitly guide the pose of the objects for better relation generation.
+Most relationships have specific requirements for the pose, such as "hugging" requiring the arms to cross over the object's body, and "riding a bicycle" requiring the feet of the object to be on the pedal plate.
+Therefore, it's important to manipulate the pose of objects in the right status accurately.
+Intuitively, we introduce explicit supervision in the diffusion latent space during the tuning process, named Keypoint Matching Loss (KML).

-Specifically, considering our task involves common objects instead of humans only, We employ X-Pose \citep{unipose} as keypoint detector because it can detect any keypoints in complex real-world scenarios.
-We detect 17 keypoints for each object in $x$ and $c_i$, and denote the keypoint coordinates as $c^x_{kp}, c^{c_i}_{kp} \in \mathcal{R}^{17 \times 2}$ respectively.
-To encourage the model to generate accurate pose in $\mathcal{D}(\hat{z}_0)$, where $\mathcal{D}$ is the VAE decoder.
+Specifically, considering our task only involves common objects instead of humans, we employ X-Pose~\cite{unipose} as a keypoint detector because it can detect any keypoints in complex real-world scenarios.
+We detect 17 keypoints for each object in $x_k$ and $c_i$, and denote the keypoint coordinates as $c^{x_k}_{kp}, c^{c_i}_{kp} \in \mathcal{R}^{17 \times 2}$ respectively.
+To encourage the model to generate accurate poses in $\mathcal{D}(\hat{z}_0)$, where $\mathcal{D}$ is the VAE decoder.
 We use the U-Net's output $\hat{\epsilon}$ to predict $z_0$ during fine-tuning: